NC woman wins $3 million off $30 scratch-off - NewsBreak

 GASTON COUNTY, N.C.
 (WGHP) — Cathy Stroupe, of Bessemer City, bought a $30 scratch-off and won a $3 million prize, according to an NC Education Lottery news release.

-Stroupe bought her winning ticket from Kingsway #5 on South 14th Street in Bessemer City.‘She brought me my luck’: NC woman gives birth to baby girl on same day she wins $100,000
+Stroupe bought her winning ticket from Kingsway #5 on South 14th Street in Bessemer City.

 When Stroupe arrived at lottery headquarters Thursday to collect her prize, she had a decision to make.